 What is Dental Braces?

 Braces are dental tools that help correct problems with your teeth, like crowding, crooked teeth, or teeth that are out of alignment.
-Many people get braces when they’re teenagers, but adults get them too.
+Many people get braces when they are teenagers or even younger, but adults get braces too.
 As you wear them, braces slowly straighten and align your teeth so you have a normal bite.
-Some people get braces to adjust their smile.
+Some people get braces for cosmetic purposes.

-The orthodontist will want to see you about every month or so in order to make sure the braces are putting steady pressure on your teeth.
-They’ll adjust the wires, springs, or rubber bands to create more tension and pressure.
-In some cases, braces alone won’t be enough to straighten your teeth or shift your jaw.That’s when the orthodontist will suggest headgear.
+The orthodontist will want to see you monthly or so in order to make sure the braces are putting steady pressure on your teeth.
+They will adjust the wires, springs, or rubber bands to create more tension and pressure.
+In some cases, braces alone will not be enough to straighten your teeth or shift your jaw.That’s when the orthodontist will suggest headgear.

 Will Braces Be Painful?

-There may be some discomfort when braces are put on, when they are adjusted, or when you start using a new appliance, such as rubber bands or headgear.Tell your orthodontist if you have a lot of pain after each adjustment.They may be able to make the adjustments a bit differently or provide special wax to cover the sharp areas on the braces.
+You may feel uncomfortable when braces are put on, when they are adjusted, or when you start using a new appliance, such as rubber bands or headgear.Tell your orthodontist if you have a lot of pain after each adjustment.They may be able to make the adjustments a bit differently or provide special wax to cover the sharp areas on the braces.

 Can You Be Allergic to Braces?